-Robert Townsend, writer, producer, director, and actor, was born in Chicago, Illinois on February 6, 1957, the second oldest of four children to Shirley and Robert Townsend.
-Growing up on the Westside of Chicago, Townsend was raised by his mother in a single parent home.
-As a child Townsend watched TV where he learned to do impersonations of his favorite actors such as Jimmy Stewart and Bill Cosby for his family and classmates.
-Eventually his abilities caught the attention of Chicago’s Experimental Black Actors Guild X-Bag Theatre in Chicago and then moved him out to The Improvisation, a premiere comedy club in New York City.
-Townsend also had a brief uncredited role in the 1975 movie, Cooley High.
+Robert Townsend, a writer, producer, director, and actor, was born in Chicago, Illinois on February 6, 1957, the second of four children to Shirley and Robert Townsend.
+He was raised by his mother on the west side of Chicago.
+As a child, he entertained his family and classmates with impersonations of his favorite actors, including Jimmy Stewart and Bill Cosby.
+Eventually, his talent caught the attention of Chicago’s Experimental Black Actors Guild X-Bag Theatre.
+He also began performing at The Improvisation (the Improv), a premiere comedy club in New York City.

-Townsend’s comedy career began to take off at the Improvisation and he soon headed to Hollywood where he performed on comedy specials such as Rodney Dangerfield: It’s Not Easy Being Me.
-Townsend also landed minor role in films such as A Soldier’s Story (1984) with Denzel Washington, Streets of Fire (1984) with Diane Lane, and American Flyers, a 1985 movie staring Kevin Costner.
+Townsend’s comedy career began to take off at the Improv, and he soon headed to Hollywood, where he performed on comedy specials such as Rodney Dangerfield: It’s Not Easy Being Me.
+He landed minor roles in films such as A Soldier’s Story (1984) with Denzel Washington, Streets of Fire (1984) with Diane Lane, and American Flyers (1985) starring Kevin Costner.

-In the late 1980s Townsend decided to become a filmmaker and director.
+In the late 1980s, Townsend became a filmmaker and director.
 His first film, Eddie Murphy: Raw, appeared in 1987.
-Without any funding beyond his money he co-wrote, directed, and starred in second first film, Hollywood Shuffle (1987) which received critical acclaim.
-In 1991 he directed and starred in The Five Heartbeats, a powerful biographical drama based loosely on the lives of the rhythm and blues group, the Dells.
+Next he co-wrote, directed, starred, and self-financed his second film, Hollywood Shuffle (1987) which received critical acclaim.
+In 1991, he directed and starred in The Five Heartbeats, a powerful biographical drama based loosely on the lives of the rhythm and blues group, the Dells.
 He then directed and starred in The Meteor Man (1993) with James Earl Jones and Bill Cosby.

-Between films Townsend also produced the award winning show, Robert Townsend and his Partners in Crime, a variety special.
+Between films Townsend also produced the award-winning Robert Townsend and his Partners in Crime, a television variety special.
 His other productions include Townsend Television and The Parenthood.
-At the NAACP Image Awards in 2001 he made history by directing three performers nominated in the category of best actor or actress in three different films in 2000: Leon Robinson for his role in Little Richard, Alfre Woodard for her role in the Showtime film, Holiday Heart, and Natalie Cole as herself in Livin’ for Love: The Natalie Cole Story.
+At the NAACP Image Awards in 2001, he made history by directing three performers nominated in the category of best actor or actress in three different films in 2000: Leon Robinson for his role in Little Richard; Alfre Woodard for her role in the Showtime film, Holiday Heart; and Natalie Cole as herself in Livin’ for Love: The Natalie Cole Story.